tiy-tn-fee-2016-summer/assignments/07-portfolio/README.md

 ### Requirements

-Recreate the following pages using HTML
+Recreate the following pages using HTML and SASS

 #### Mobile